ipatch/theairportwiki/README.md

 smbclient //10.0.1.1
 ```

-to avoid having to the two options `--option='client min protocol=nt1' --option='client use spnego=no` everytime using the `smbclient` cmd add the below line to `/etc/samba/smb.conf`
+to avoid having to type the two options `--option='client min protocol=nt1' --option='client use spnego=no` everytime using the `smbclient` cmd add the below line to `/etc/samba/smb.conf`

 ```
 # smb.conf